mmulvahill/desert256-transparent/README.md

 of converting color names to #rrggbb form, but decided it was just not worth the effort.
 Maybe someone seeing this may decide otherwise...

-I changed comments to dark grey, so focus is really on the code.
+I changed comments to dark grey.

 ## From the owner repository